jaymordevera/link22.O/README.md

 Link 22.O was programmed using **Android Studio**.
 For this reason, it is recommended to use Android Studio to view the *source code* of this project as well.

 ## Instructions
-1. Clone or download the zip file of this github repository (***https://github.com/jaymordevera/link22.O.git***) to your local device.
+1. Clone or download the zip file of this GitHub repository (***https://github.com/jaymordevera/link22.O.git***) to your local device.

 2. In **Android Studio**, open the project (***link22_o***).